Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Kansas Stats and Trends

-- The Jayhawks have been underdogs by 30.5 points or more two times this season and covered the spread once.

-- Kansas' games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Kansas' games this year have gone over the point total four times in six opportunities (66.7%).

 - When Kansas puts up more than 20.1 points, it is 1-2 against the spread and 0-3 overall.

-- In games that Kansas piles up more than 316.7 yards, the team is 1-2 against the spread and 0-3 overall.
+- Kansas is 1-2 against the spread and 0-3 overall when the team totals over 316.7 yards.

-- This year the Jayhawks have seven turnovers, one fewer than the Cowboys have takeaways (8).
+- The Jayhawks have turned the ball over seven times, one fewer times than the Cowboys have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.